writer

 About Me

-"What Changes, What Remains the Same," an essay of mine that placed 2nd in the Winston-Salem Writers Flying South 2024 contest, was nominated for a Pushcart Prize.
-Another, "Coyote at the Crossroads," was published in 2018 by Paloma Press in a collection entitled Humanity.
+My essay, "What Changes, What Remains the Same," placed 2nd in the Winston-Salem Writers Flying South 2024 contest and was nominated for a Pushcart Prize.
+Another essay, "Coyote at the Crossroads," was published in 2018 by Paloma Press in the collection, Humanity.

-A newlywed in my 70s, I live in North Carolina with my husband William, who keeps me honest and does all the cooking.
+A newlywed in my 70s, I live in Wake Forest, NC, with my husband William, who keeps me honest and does all the cooking.

 Read More